anton-dev-ua/PipeTableFormatter/README.md

 Usage
 -----

-1. Select text that should formatted.
+1. Select text that should be formatted.
-2. Choose action Pipe Table Formatter in menu Code.
+2. Choose action Pipe Table Formatter in Code menu.